 New Items At Tokyo Tokyo

-The Unagi-Style Bangus is another example of Japanese-Filipino fusion food on the Tokyo Tokyo menu.
+Every so often, Tokyo Tokyo releases new dishes that can satisfy your adventurous tastebuds.
+The Unagi-Style Bangus is one example of Japanese-Filipino fusion food on the Tokyo Tokyo menu.
 Boneless milkfish or bangus is grilled to perfection, topped with crunchy minced garlic and leek slices, glazed with smoky unagi sauce, and served with vegetable misono and all the rice you can eat.

 The Wagyu rice series is a welcome addition to Tokyo Tokyo’s line of Donburi bowls.
 Japanese fried rice is made more mouth-watering with bits of premium Wagyu beef, making it the perfect base for the restaurant’s signature toppings.

 Another noteworthy addition to the menu at Tokyo Tokyo is the Wagyu Cubes Bento meal, three sticks of moist and tender beef Wagyu steak cubes, plus vegetables and unlimited servings of rice.